waker-he/cs-learning-notes/cpp/cppcon/allocator/allocator.md

         - use `sbrk(0)` to see current program break
         - when `sbrk` grows into a new page, kernel will mark the corresponding page table entry as valid
     - `void* mmap`
-        - get a valid memory page
+        - create new memory mapping, might include multiple pages
         - can be located anywhere between stack and heap segments
 - `malloc` will create multiple arenas (heaps) when there are multiple threads
     - cannot use `sbrk` to grow arenas seperated from heap segment, use `mmap` instead